Frequently asked questions and answers that will assist you if you are representing yourself in Court.

 Who can help me prepare my case?

-Our guides on representing yourself in a Supreme Court case have contact details for organisations that may be able to help you with free or low-cost legal services and information.
-The guides also provide an overview of Court procedures.
-The Supreme Court has a Self-Represented Litigant Coordinator.
+The Supreme Court has a Self-Represented Litigants Coordinator.
 They are not allowed to give legal advice but can provide guidance on Court procedures.

 Should I get legal advice before I start an application?